Why We Exist

 • Founder

-Jasmine Hammonds is a Certified Breastfeeding Specialist, Certified Childbirth Educator, Certified Fertility Doula, Certified Placenta Encapsulation Specialist, Certified Nutrition Educator, and Certified Babywearing Educator.
-She is currently completing her clinical hours as a Pathway 3 IBCLC.
-A wife and proud mom of four, Jasmine has spent over a decade working in healthcare and community spaces and currently serves as Co-Director of a nonprofit focused on reproductive care.
-She also sits on the Fetal and Infant Mortality Review (FIMR) committee for Region I in Alabama.
+She is a Certified Breastfeeding Specialist, Certified Childbirth Educator, Certified Fertility Doula, Certified Placenta Encapsulation Specialist, Certified Nutrition Educator, and Certified Babywearing Educator, and is currently awaiting to sit for the IBCLC exam.
+Jasmine brings over a decade of experience working in healthcare and community-based spaces and currently serves as Co-Director of a nonprofit focused on reproductive care throughout Alabama.

-She brings a wide range of training to her work, including serving as the North Alabama Count the Kicks Ambassador, labor doula training, pregnancy and infant loss advocacy, and perinatal mental health.
-She’s also CPR/AED certified and a former Certified Medical Assistant.
-Her dedication has been recognized with the Terry Jo Curtis Award from USLCA and a CHAMPion of the Week spotlight from CHEER.
+Her additional training includes labor doula work, pregnancy and infant loss advocacy, perinatal mental health, and service as the North Alabama Count the Kicks Ambassador.
+She is a former Certified Medical Assistant working in Pediatrics and Emergency Department, and has been recognized for her leadership and impact with the Terry Jo Curtis Award from USLCA and a CHAMPion of the Week spotlight from CHEER.

 • Operations Director